Good verbs make good writing. Everything revolves round the verb. You learn that from studying language—both that rule and the good verbs.

 I struggle however to put thoughts together coherently.
 To string one sentence after another is difficult for me.
 I fly-off everywhere—or I want to.
 But I am with practice, practice, practice becoming more focused.
 And I too am learning to be comfortable being incoherent, as I am.

 And there's no way I could write complete fiction, an entire made-up story.
 I don't have it in me.
 This was the best thing that Henry Miller gave to me, you see.
-You can write books like that, it showed me.
+You can write books like that, he showed me.
 You don't have to write novels, complete fiction, made-up stories.
 You can just write really, like a conversation.

 Anyway, good writing flows.
 Good writing is poetry, even as prose.
 It sings.
 Joyce sings.
 So does Sam Johnson, even as articulate as he is.
 It's a dance, writing.
 It's a song.
 It's a picture painted.
 Writing is art.
 And art is art.
 But not all writing is art.
 Right.